NiceTSY/nice-cypher-add-ons/README.md

 ### Auto obfuscate and level roll an object

 <p align="justify">
-Those two options permit to automatically roll/obfuscate the level a numenera object (Cypher and Artifact) when dropped on a character sheet.
+Those two options permit to automatically roll/obfuscate the level of a numenera object (Cypher and Artifact) when dropped on a character sheet.
 </p>

 ![](https://raw.githubusercontent.com/NiceTSY/nice-cypher-add-ons/master/screenshots/autorollobject.png)